oscarcapote/MMSBM-calculator/README.md

 Information about the simulation procedure
 - `N_itt` Number of iterationts
 - `N_measure` Number of iterations of separation between convergence checking

+# Use
+To run the program you have to go to the directory where the `config.yaml` is and run the code.